vimona3ds/diverge-3/docs/development_diary.md

   - Enhanced debugging capabilities with self-time tracking in profiler
   - More accurate performance metrics with proper statistical analysis

-Latest improvements (as of [Current Date]):
+Latest improvements (as of March 28, 2024):
-- Fixed TypeScript errors in NodeProcessor implementation by improving port type compatibility checks
+- Fixed circular dependency issues in the Engine.test.ts file by properly mocking ErrorSeverity
-- Enhanced AssetManager with better error handling and resource cleanup
-- Refined Scheduler implementation with more precise timing and FPS control
+- Enhanced cycle detection in NodeProcessor.ts to prevent infinite recursion with circular dependencies
-- Improved test coverage for edge cases and error conditions
+- Improved type safety and error handling in test files, particularly with FileReader mocking
+- Fixed issues with async test execution and proper cleanup between tests
-- Added better type safety throughout the core components
+- Added better handling of circular references in the component graph
-- Enhanced error handling with more detailed stack traces and error relationships
-- Optimized performance monitoring with nested mark tracking
-- Improved memory management with smarter cleanup strategies
+- Implemented more robust mocking of browser APIs for reliable testing

+Several testing challenges have been addressed:
+1. **Circular Dependencies**: Fixed circular imports between ErrorHandler and test files by creating local mocks.
+2. **Infinite Recursion**: Improved cycle detection in NodeProcessor to prevent stack overflows.
+3. **Testing Browser APIs**: Created proper TypeScript-compatible mocks for browser APIs like FileReader.
+4. **Asynchronous Tests**: Improved handling of async operations in tests to prevent test contamination.
+5. **Mocking Challenges**: Enhanced the mocking approach for complex services and systems.

-The Core Engine is now in a very robust state with comprehensive error handling, performance monitoring, and type safety.
-The recent improvements have significantly enhanced its reliability and maintainability.
-The next focus should be on completing the integration tests to ensure all systems work together seamlessly.
+The Core Engine is now more robust with these fixes, particularly in handling cyclic node graphs and preventing infinite recursion during processing.
+Continued focus on test improvements will ensure all components work together seamlessly.

 ### Node Editor System